kean/articles/2017-07-10-api-client-in-swift.markdown

 This approach closely resembles the way REST models resources, but it has it's downsides too - it's less auto-complete friendly, and it introduces a bunch of new types into the system.

-> I've seen [suggestions](https://github.com/Moya/Moya/blob/master/docs/Examples/Basic.md) to model APIs as an enum where each propery has a separate switch.
+> I've seen [suggestions](https://github.com/Moya/Moya/blob/master/docs/Examples/Basic.md) to model APIs as an enum where each property has a separate switch.
 This isn't ideal because you are setting yourself for merge conflicts, and it harder to read and modify than other approaches.
 When you add a new call, you should ideally only need to make a change in one place.
 {:.warning}

 ## Client